 What Happens if We Increase Diversity and Decrease Inequality in Corporations?

-Positive results are demonstrated from increasing racial diversity in corporations and, subsequently, decreasing inequality.
+Positive results are demonstrated by increasing racial diversity in corporations and, subsequently, decreasing inequality.
 A McKinsey study found that ethnically diverse corporations are 35% more likely to outperform those in the bottom quartile.
 Additionally, the biggest takeaway from a BCG survey of 1,700 corporations found that diversity in management translated to innovation.
 Innovation revenue of corporations with diverse management was 19 percentage points higher than that of corporations with below-average leadership diversity.

 Corporate Accountability for Racial Diversity and Equal Pay